elementor/elementor-developers-docs/src/controls/control-settings.md

 ## Available Settings

 Each control has a set of default settings that determine the structure and the design of the control in the panel.
-Those default setting are defined in in the `$_base_settings` property.
+Those default setting are defined in the `$_base_settings` property.
 Here is the list of default settings that all control have in common:

 | Name          | Type     | Default   | Description                                      |
 |---------------|----------|-----------|--------------------------------------------------|